Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This setting is for credits that will appear at the bottom of your OPAC pages.
 Credits traditionally encompass copyright information, last date updated, hyperlinks or other information represented in an HTML format.
 This is static information and any updates must be entered manually.

-Learn more in the `OPAC Editable Regions <#editableopac>`__ section.
+Learn more in the :ref:`OPAC Editable Regions <editable-opac-regions-label>` section.

-`OpacCustomSearch <#OpacCustomSearch>`__
+.. _opaccustomsearch-label:

+OpacCustomSearch
 ''''''''''''''''''''''''''''''''''''''''

 Asks: Replace the search box at the top of OPAC pages with the following